nishant6485/calculator/README.md

-This ia a simple calculato
+This ia a simple calculator